-For a complete listing of accessories refer to your Milwaukee Electric Tool catalogue or go online to www.milwaukeetools.com.au or www.milwaukeetools.co.nz
+For a complete listing of accessories, refer to your MILWAUKEE® electric tool catalogue or go online to milwaukeetool.com.au /milwaukeetool.co.nz.
+To obtain a catalogue, contact your local distributor or service centre.

-LIMITED WARRANTY - AUSTRALIA AND NEW ZEALAND
+WARRANTY - AUSTRALIA and NEW ZEALAND

-Please refer to AUSTRALIAN and NEW ZEALAND warranty supplied with tool.
+Please refer to Australian and New Zealand warranty supplied with tool.
 This warranty applies only to product sold in Australia and New Zealand.

-AUSTRALIA AND NEW ZEALAND MILWAUKEE Service
+SERVICE - AUSTRALIA and NEW ZEALAND

-MILWAUKEE prides itself in producing a premium quality product that is Nothing But Heavy Duty®.
+MILWAUKEE[®] prides itself in producing a premium quality product that is Nothing But Heavy Duty[®].
 Your satisfaction with our products is very important to us!
-If you encounter any problems with the operation of this tool, please contact your authorised MILWAUKEE dealer or service centre.
+If you encounter any problems with the operation of this tool, please contact your authorised MILWAUKEE[®] dealer.